cinnak/cinnakblog/docs/blog/posts/When Smart Books Say Nothing - A Postmortem of Building AI-Powered Products.md

 ## 📚 What’s Worth Reading Instead?

 Look for things that:

-- Are written by practitioners, not summarizers
+- Written by practitioners, not summarizers
 - Explore failure as well as success
 - Focus on *decisions*, not just outcomes
 - Don’t try to cover everything—just one thing, deeply

 In AI PM, the best materials I’ve read weren’t books.
 They were:

 - Design docs from internal product teams
 - Postmortems of failed ML deployments
 - Long-form blog posts dissecting architecture trade-offs